is a 2009 action-fantasy novel written by Nick Lake.

 Do not confuse with bloodninja

-The novel contains the following tropes
+The novel and its sequel contain the following tropes

 - Action Girl: Yukiko and Hana, but especially Yukiko.